 The SEAS interdisciplinary focus can be extended even further through the pursuit of a dual-degree.
 Each natural resources and environment field of study provides an excellent foundation for earning a dual-degree.
 The school offers formal dual-degree programs with Engineering, Business, Urban Planning, and Law, as well as a multitude of possible self-initiated dual-degrees.

-- January 5, 2018: FINAL deadline for PhD applications.
-Doctoral applications completed after this date will not be considered for Fall 2018.
+- December 14, 2018: FINAL deadline for PhD applications.
+Doctoral program applications completed after this date will not be considered for fall 2019 admission.